As part of GSRM's mission statement, it has accumulated a small collection of rolling stock and locomotives for restoration, display and operation.

 Manitoba is currently awaiting restoration.

-Chicago, Burlington & Quincy Silver Crest and Silver Forest are stainless steel, streamline coaches built by Budd in 1940.
+Chicago, Burlington & Quincy 4711 Silver Crest and 4713 Silver Forest are stainless steel, streamlined coaches built by Budd in 1940.
 They served systemwide on the Burlington in various trains.
-After the Burlington Northern merger, BN retained them for MOW service.
+After the Burlington Northern merger, BN retained them for maintenance-of-way service.
 Seats were removed and oil heaters installed.
 Both cars are currently stored offsite awaiting funding for transportation and restoration.

 GSRM doesn't know much about Soo W725's history.
 It's about 70ft long and appears to have been built around the turn of the 20th century.